-Why Regular Visits to Your Walk-In Dentist in Kanata are Important if You Have Low Blood Sugar
+Why Regular Visiting Your Walk-In Dentist is Important if You Have Low Blood Sugar

 Blood Glucose & Saliva Production

 Since poorly-managed blood glucose levels reduce saliva production and increase the levels of salivary sugar, there won’t be enough saliva to protect patients’ mouths and teeth, especially from cavities.
 Patients with this problem often experience dry mouth and painful burning sensations on their tongue, along with the following symptoms: